TannerGilbert/Manim-Examples/README.md

 I won't go over LaTeX in this article but if you are curious there are lots of great tutorials out there.

-For qquations instead of using a `Text` object you need to use a `Tex` object.
+For equations instead of using a `Text` object you need to use a `Tex` object.
 When making an equation you need to put a $ at the start and end of the text.

 ```python
 text = Text('some text')